 I have walked up Litli-Saxhóll (45 meters) many times, and in 2016 steps were fitted to make the ascent easier and to protect the crater, which is very delicate.
 It is much easier to use the steps than to slide on the loose lava on the steep footpath.
 These steps received the international Rosa Barba Landscape Prize in 2018, as they are thought to be so well made.

 I find it difficult though to climb these steps.
 Once you reach the top in 4-5 minutes, yes, it is a very short hike, which always leaves me out of breath though, there is a beautiful view of the surrounding areas of the Snæfellsnes peninsula.

-On top, you will also find a view-dial, made by my father-in-law and erected in 2012.
-It shows the names of the mountains which can be seen from the top of Litli-Saxhóll crater.
+On top, you will also find a view-dial, made by my father-in-law, and erected in 2012.
+It shows the names and height of the mountains which can be seen from the top of Litli-Saxhóll crater.

 Also, I must ask the visitors to refrain from making piles of stone on top of the crater.
 These stone piles are so annoying to us Icelanders :( I know that the makers of these stone piles mean no harm, but they might not think about the long-term effect this has on our nature, so please don't make these stone piles.

 Here is the location of Saxhólar craters on the map.
 Now let's drive back to road 574 and see what the area around Öndverðarnes looks like.